 If you’re contractually obligated to provide a SOC 2, you may have no choice but to bite the bullet.
 If not, there are alternatives that can be vastly less expensive, far more useful to your organization, and more valuable to your customer as well.
 Believe it or not, these alternatives can still provide the required attestation from an independent third-party.

-Agreed Upon Procedures and Other SOC Alternatives
+Standardized Control Assessment and Other SOC Alternatives

-1. AUP can be considerably less expensive to obtain.
+1. SCA can be considerably less expensive to obtain.
 Why?
 First, the audit program is already written, whereas the audit program underlying a SOC 2 report must be essentially created from scratch for every engagement.
 Second, the time spent on-site for the review can be reduced; it’s easier for the auditor to specify in advance the evidence that he or she will require.

-5. AUP can be more objective.
-Just like in a SOC 2 report, an AUP requires the attestation of a qualified professional auditor (usually a Certified Information Systems Auditor, or CISA).
+5. SCA can be more objective.
+Just like in a SOC 2 report, an SCA requires the attestation of a qualified professional auditor (usually a Certified Information Systems Auditor, or CISA).
 But it adds an element of objectivity that is difficult to duplicate in a SOC 2.
 The assessment tool is designed to determine whether a control exists or not.
 It still requires the professional expertise and judgment of a competent auditor, but it makes it easier for a reviewer to understand what objective evidence was used, what criteria were used to examine that evidence, and what the empirical evidence was of its effectiveness.

 If your company is being asked to produce a SOC 2 report or is being asked for other documentation to demonstrate the effectiveness of your information security management system, please consider that there are alternatives to a SOC 2, and for many cases, one of these alternatives is the Shared Assessments SCA.
 In many cases, the SCA is not only less expensive, but also more useful, and is a better means of communicating the real information that your clients and customers need.